cbarker211/Emissions_API/docs/changefile.md

 - Fixed a bug where SECO of Starship was assigned incorrectly, leading to an underestimate of emissions (affects one launch in 2023).
 - Minor adjustments to syntax throughout.
 No changes to results.
 - Fixed a bug where the first 9 levels of the fine_grid_mass array were wrongly set to zero during a failed launch on 12/09/2020, affecting launches in 2020 only from 12/09/20 onwards (49 launches).
 This meant that the launch emissions at the surface were being underestimated, and will particularly affect NOx and CO2 (largest emissions close to surface).
-- Tweaks to Falcon Heavy launches to improve handling of booster/stage1 after use.
-Fixes launches where all boosters and core are expended (one in 2023, one in 2024).
+- Tweaks to Falcon launches to correctly assign the re-entry method for each individual stage (ocean platform, ground landing pad, expended).
+Previously all were assumed to be reusuable.
 - Slight tweak to altitude of FEI for Pegasus.

 ### QOL additions with no impact on emission totals
+- Huge improvement in speed (4x) due to refactoring of code.
+    - Minimised np.sum calls.
+    - Input files loaded as pandas dataframes.
-- Moved the calculation of the grid to outside the main day-month loop to increase speed.
-This will need to be changed if using meterological box heights.
+    - Moved the calculation of the grid to outside the main day-month loop.
+This will need to be changed back if using meterological box heights.
-- Refactored the automatic assignment of launch event altitudes to improve readability and prevent errors.
+    - Refactored the automatic assignment of launch event altitudes.
-- Completely refactored the calculations of fine_grid_mass_stage_{i}.
-Floating point changes to results.
+    - Refactored the calculations of fine_grid_mass_stage_{i} (fp changes to results).
 - Removed hardcode of launch IDs for lat/lon assignment for Naro Space Center and China Sea Launch.
 Now automatic based on name, very small change to coordinates of one launch in 2023.
 - Small adjustments to prepare the scripts for launches back to 1957.
-- Added ignition altitudes for air-launched rockets back to 1957 (Pegasus variants and NOTS EV1).
+- Added ignition altitudes for air-launched rockets back to 1957 (Pegasus variants).
+- Edited output files to a fixed 6 decimal places.
+- Added emission totals above the model.

 ## Launches
 - 2021-076 and 2022-056 now marked as containing megaconsellation payloads due to the Chinese National Constellation.